peterHoburg/fastapi_example/README.md

 This project includes production grade auth with username/password and JTWs.
 To "login" (after running `make initialize_pg`) you can use Username: `johndoe` Password: `123`.
 The API docs include auth support, and a fully interactive environment to interact with the example routes!
 Give it a try!

+If you want to just spin up the PG DB run `make db_only`